 Please refer to the download section in the article's sidebar to find a sample data set and sample calculations for these types of analyses:

 - Disqualification Reasons: Find out why your candidates are disqualified from the application process, depending on your configured Disqualification Reasons.

 - Time to Screening: Find out how long it took new candidates to be progressed to the Screening phase.

 - Channel Conversion: Find out which of your recruiting channels is most successful.

 - Referral Success Rate: Find out what percentage of successful applications can be attributed to referrals.

-These analyses are merely examples of how you can use the data export for your individual purposes.
-Please note that you can use the formulas provided as templates.
+Note These analyses are merely examples of how you can use the data export for your individual purposes, using the formulas provided as templates.
 However, you may need to adjust them to the columns you have selected for your data export.
-You can, of course, perform any number of other evaluations using your export data.